 A message from President Harrison -

 Thank you to everyone for your patience.
-We have been working extensively with the post-secondary educational sector in Saskatchewan, the Chief Medical Health Officer, and the provincial government.
-The Province has made every effort to communicate with us routinely.
+We have been working extensively with the post-secondary educational sector in Saskatchewan and with provincial authorities.
 We have also attended closely to the public health directives in the areas that we serve, including the four provinces and the territories in Canada’s North and West.

 We recognize that these are challenging times for everyone.
 LTS has been blessed by being well-positioned to approach this crisis.
 We have been teaching online and hybrid (combination classroom and online) courses for some years, now.
 We have also been organizing ourselves in such a way as to be able to respond to shifting circumstances.

-In light of all recent developments across Canada and in Saskatchewan, we have decided that all courses in the Fall Term of 2020 will be offered by remote delivery.
+In light of all recent developments across Canada and in Saskatchewan, we have decided that all courses in the Fall and Winter Terms of 2020/21 will be offered by remote delivery.
 While this choice is subject to review, should the situation change significantly, we believe that health considerations for faculty, staff, and students must be our primary concern.
-Any courses that cannot reasonably be offered electronically will be offered in the Winter Term or at a more suitable time.
+Any courses that cannot reasonably be offered electronically will be offered at a more suitable time.
 Any students who have questions about courses are invited to contact Colleen Rickard, LTS Registrar.

 Convocation 2020 Announcement

 Greetings in the name of our Lord Jesus Christ, who walks with us through these difficult times.

 You will receive multiple communications from LTS in the coming days and weeks, as we respond to

 We wish to assure you all of our concern and prayers for those affected by COVID-19, whether as a result of illness, financial suffering, or social isolation.
 You are in our hearts.